drim-dev/drimstarter/documents/adrs/backend/0002-outbox-communication.md

 * Risk of human error or delays in message delivery.
 * Poor user experience due to manual intervention.
 * Not scalable for high-volume or critical message processing.

-## Decision Outcome

-Chosen options: **Transactional Outbox with RabbitMQ** and **Transactional Outbox with Kafka**, because they provide a combination of strong message delivery guarantees, scalability, and fault tolerance, while ensuring transactional integrity and decoupling message production from delivery.

-### Consequences

-#### Transactional Outbox with RabbitMQ

-**Good, because**:

-* It ensures that messages are only sent if the related business transaction is successfully committed, avoiding inconsistencies.
-* Decoupling message delivery from business logic makes the system more resilient and scalable.
-* RabbitMQ provides fault-tolerant and highly scalable solutions with built-in retry and message durability mechanisms.

-**Bad, because**:

-* Adds complexity in managing infrastructure for RabbitMQ.
-* Requires additional storage and monitoring for managing the outbox and messaging queues, increasing infrastructure overhead.

-#### Transactional Outbox with Kafka

-**Good, because**:

-* Kafka is highly scalable and can handle a massive volume of messages with high throughput and durability.
-* The exactly-once delivery semantics in Kafka ensure robust reliability, particularly for critical transactional systems.
-* Kafka’s distributed nature makes it ideal for large-scale systems requiring fault tolerance and horizontal scaling.

-**Bad, because**:

-* Kafka setup and maintenance are more complex than RabbitMQ, requiring specialized operational expertise.
-* Kafka’s distributed architecture introduces some latency, which may be overkill for smaller systems or low-volume use cases.
-* Requires careful tuning of brokers, partitions, and consumers to achieve optimal performance and avoid bottlenecks.

-### Confirmation

-To confirm that the implementation aligns with this ADR, the team will conduct system-level tests to ensure that messages are only sent if the transaction commits successfully.
-Monitoring and logging will be used to track message statuses, retries, and failures.
-Performance benchmarks will be established to assess the impact of the outbox processing on system throughput.

 ## More Information